Iterative bounds on effective transport for advection diffusion in periodic flow fields: Moment calculations

 \section{Moment calculations}

-In this section we analytically and numerically calculate moments $\mu^{2n}_{jk}$, for $n=0,1,2,\ldots$, and $j,k=1,\ldots,d$, for each of the spectral measures $\mu_{jk}$.
+In this section we analytically and numerically calculate moments $\mu^{2n}_{jk}$, for $n=0,1,2,\ldots$, for each of the spectral measures $\mu_{jk}$, $j,k=1,\ldots,d$.
 For shear flow we analytically calculate all of the moments.
 These results show that each of the spectral measures is a $\delta$-function centered at the spectral origin.
-For 2D steady BC-flow and a related time-dependent 2D flow, we implement the iterative moment method developed in Section \ref{sec:Iterative_moments} using Maple's symbolic math toolbox and calculate several moments analytically in closed form.
-We also implement the iterative moment method in Matlab and compute many more moments to floating point precision.
-In Section \ref{sec:bounds}, we incorporate the positive moment values $\mu^{2n}_{kk}$ in Pad\'{e} approximant bounds for the diagonal components $\Dg^*_{kk}$ of the effective diffusivity matrix $\Dg^*$ for these 2D fluid velocity fields.
+Detailed calculations for the first few moments for 2D steady BC-flow and a related time-dependent 2D flow are given in Appendix \ref{sec:moments_bc_flow} and \ref{sec:moments_2_time_periodic_flow}, respectively.
+A numerical implementation of the iterative method developed in Section \ref{sec:Iterative_moments} is discussed in Appendix \ref{sec:moment_calculations_numerical}, where the method is applied to various steady and dynamic flows in both 2D and 3D.
+We implement the iterative method to calculate dozens of moments in closed form using the Python-SymPy symbolic math toolbox.
+We also implement the iterative moment method in Python-NumPy and compute hundreds of moments to floating point precision.
+Our numerical implementation of Pad\'e approximants which incorporate the positive moment values $\mu^{2n}_{kk}$ is described in Appendix \ref{sec:numerical_implementation_pade}.
+In Section \ref{sec:bounds} the Pad\'{e} approximant bounds for the diagonal components $\Dg^*_{kk}$ of the effective diffusivity matrix $\Dg^*$ are discussed for each steady and dynamic fluid velocity field.